Unplanned-Pregnancy-Help-Parenting-Ready

 Even though you might be feeling overwhelmed, are you excited for the challenges and joys of entering parenthood?
 When considering all of the above factors, do you feel like your current life and circumstances will be a great fit for your child?
 Are you at a place in your life where you’re ready to put your child’s needs before your own?
 If you’re saying “yes”, parenting may be a great option for you to consider further!

-If you’d like to explore these options further, we encourage you to reach out to a Many Hearts unplanned pregnancy counselor.
+If you’d like to explore the options or parenting and adoption further, we encourage you to reach out to a Many Hearts unplanned pregnancy counselor.
 We can help you sort through your options in a safe, supportive, and confidential environment.
 We will be here for you with no-judgement and no-pressure; just love.